American Heart Association

 How long is the online class?

-The classes averages about 4.5–16 hours to complete.
-Depending on student to instructor ratios, it may take more or less time.
+The class average is between 4.5–16 hours to complete.
+Depending on the class & student to instructor ratios, it may take more or less time.
 In the cases of the HeartCode courses, the online class times will vary based upon student experience.
+In-person skills evaluation will depend on students’ participation.

 How long are the HeartCode practice and skills evaluations?